The IT Freelance Market In Germany – Market Insights [Update 2024]

 Pay gender gap among German freelancers

-What’s more, our report indicates that the vast majority of freelancers (both in Germany and around the world) are currently men (83%).
-And although there was a 2% increase in the number of women freelancers, this gap between the two genders is still too large.
+What’s more, our report indicates that the vast majority of freelancers (both in Germany and around the world) are currently men (86%).
+And although there was a 2% increase in the number of women freelancers, this gap between the two genders still exists.

 Is work-life balance a reality in Germany?